-Ultra Europe Music Festival is returning for the fifth and possibly final year in Croatia, and music lovers from around the globe will be able to enjoy world’s top DJs once again.
+Ultra Europe Music Festival is returning for the sixth year in Croatia, and music lovers from around the globe will be able to enjoy world’s top DJs once again.

-In 2016 over 100,000 visitors from 143 countries made it on this unforgettable journey with performances from David Guetta, Carl Cox, Armin van Buuren, and many others.
+Every year over 100,000 visitors from 140+ countries make it on this unforgettable journey with performances from David Guetta, Carl Cox, Armin van Buuren, and many others.

 Official Ultra Europe 2016 Aftermovie above is fantastic, I recommend watching at least the first 4 minutes!
 It truly gives me the chills and makes me even more excited for this amazing event!